henki-robotics/robotics_essentials_ros2/4-robot_odometry/README.md

 Odometry can be estimated using data from the robot’s sensors.

-- **Wheel Odometry:** Uses data from wheel encoders, which measure wheel rotations.
+- **Wheel Odometry:** Uses data from wheel encoders, or other types of sensors that can keep track of the position and measure the wheel rotations.
 By calculating how much each wheel has rotated, the robot can estimate how far it has moved.
 - **Visual Odometry:** Uses cameras or depth sensors to estimate movement by analyzing changes in images as the robot moves.
 - **Inertial Odometry:** Utilizes inertial measurement units (IMUs) that provide data on acceleration and rotational velocity to estimate position changes.
 - **Sensor Fusion Odometry:** Combines multiple sources (e.g., wheel encoders, IMUs, cameras) for more accurate and reliable odometry.